 - Milwaukee Historical Society – The Milwaukee Historical Society is located in downtown Milwaukee at 910 N. Old Water Street.
 They have a series of educational exhibits.
 The society is located in an elegant old bank building that was designed by the Kirchhoff and Rose Architectural Firm.
 If you love old architecture, this is a wonderful old building to visit.
-You can find out more about the Milwaukee Historical Society and their exhibits by clicking here.
+You can find out more about the Milwaukee Historical Society and its exhibits by clicking here.

 - Wisconsin Black Historical Society – Another smaller museum that focuses on the African- American history in Milwaukee and Wisconsin is the Wisconsin Black Historical Society.
 You can find out about the events and exhibits of the Wisconsin Black Historical Society by clicking here.

-Experience the Harley- Davidson Campus
+In Milwaukee, Experience the Harley- Davidson Campus

 Here are things to experience at Harley-Davidson Motorcycles Campus:

 - Harley-Davidson Museum – At the core of the Harley- Davidson visit is the Harley-Davidson Museum.
 It is a walk through the history of America and the great iconic motorcycle brand.
-On Wednesdays and Fridays, there is also a special behind the scenes tour.
-To see all their museum programs you can learn more about the Harley-Davidson Museum by clicking here.
+On Wednesdays and Fridays, there is also a special behind-the-scenes tour.
+To see all their museum programs, you can learn more about the Harley-Davidson Museum by clicking here.

 - Saturday Harley-Davidson Demo Rides – Try out some of the latest Harley-Davidson motorcycles on Saturday from 9 am to 4 pm between May to September.
 To find out if you can qualify for these Harley Davidson Demo Rides you can click here.